GediminasMasaitis/PokeEase/README.md

   <img src="https://discordapp.com/api/guilds/213010121356214272/widget.png?style=banner2"/>
 </a>

-Join our Discord to be part of the progress or just know what's happening! ;-)
+<a href="https://discord.gg/Q9T2USY">Join our Discord</a> to be part of the progress or just know what's happening! ;-)

 # Design Concept
 ![concept](http://i.imgur.com/In5TdQZ.jpg)